A list of Templars appearing in Assassin's Creed IV: Black Flag.

 - "Ass" in Ambassador: She can barely hide her blinding contempt for her target.

 - Cunning Linguist: Her career as a diplomat was aided by having a flair for languages according to her database entry.

-- Dragon Lady: Seduces Vance Tracers into betraying his brother Upton.
+- Dragon Lady: Seduces Vance Travers into betraying his brother Upton.